 - Social distancing will be maintained whenever possible (in class, in corridors and outside) and children will be expected to respect the personal space of others.

 - Break times and lunchtimes will be staggered to reduce the numbers of children moving around the corridors at the same time.

 - Outdoors, each group will be allocated an area in which to play/learn, so they aren’t mixing with others.
 Childcare/Nursery & Reception will use their own outdoor areas.

 - Handwashing/sanitising will be a regular requirement during the day – and will be a minimum of on entry, before and after each break time and before and after lunch.

-- Lunch for C2-C5 will be eaten in the classrooms (this will be reviewed at Easter), C1 will use the hall – Taylor Shaw have created a varied lunch menu, including a choice of hot and cold food [see sample menu] (usual FSM/ParentPay arrangements apply for Years 3-6; Infant free school meals apply to Reception and Years 1 & 2; Nursery/Childcare continue to pay Mrs Garside).
+- Lunch for C2-C5 will be eaten in the classrooms (this will be reviewed at Easter), C1 will use the hall.
+Taylor Shaw’s 3-week menu will be used, and children will choose their lunches at the beginning of each week.
+Usual FSM/ParentPay arrangements apply for Years 3-6; Infant free school meals apply to Reception and Years 1 & 2; Nursery/Childcare continue to pay Mrs Garside.

 Clothing / Equipment

 - Every child MUST bring their own filled water bottle – this will be sent home daily for cleaning and returning.
 Water bottles will be kept in class on children’s desks.
 Cups will not be provided.